 This method of insulating your shed will run you approximately £17 for a 0.6m wide, 8.4m long, by 3mm thick roll.

-This is the cheapest and most cost-effective way to insulate a wooden shed.
+This is one of the cheapest and most cost-effective ways to insulate a wooden shed.
+Simply:

-Top Tip: Attach the bubble wrap to the framing of the shed and not the actual panel, this creates an air gap.
+Top Tip: Attach the bubble wrap to the frame (wall studs) of the shed and not the actual panel.